 1½ pounds (~5 cups) Baby Dutch Yellow Potatoes, unpeeled, cut in half or chunks or use your favorite potato

 1 teaspoon fresh ground pepper

-2 tablespoons scallions, minced (use white and green parts)
+2 tablespoons scallions, minced (use white and green parts) optional for garnish

 1. Coat a large non-stick pan with cooking spray.
 Add butter to the pan and melt.
 Add the onions, potatoes, salt and pepper.
 Cook over medium-low heat for about 15-20 minutes until potatoes are evenly browned and cooked through.
 Turn occasionally with a flat spatula however, first allow potatoes to cook for 5 minutes, before turning.
 If the pan becomes too dry, add a little more cooking spray throughout the cooking.